atnjqt/azure_func/bcra-app/README.md

 *I just setup a sample Qualtrics Survey **Web Servce** usecase and this works really nicely!!*

 _________

-## TODO...
+## TODO --> ...

+This represents great progress but still a lot to go ...

-- [ ] To have multiple functions for various bcra operations, this is probably an additional directory like [HttpExample](./HttpExample) ...
+- [ ] To have *multiple functions* for various bcra operations, this is probably an additional directory like [HttpExample](./HttpExample) ...

-- [ ] qualtrics api use case to pass survey question values
+- [ ] Review *Qualtrics api* use case to pass survey question values, piped values ...

-- [ ] set up branching for repo, or private bitbucket repository
+- [ ] set up *branching* for repo, or private bitbucket repository

+- [ ] enable *CICD* for this development project so qualtrics survey always gets latest api endpoint results

+- [ ] look at *azure resource consumption* for estimates over lifecycle of decide2screen project
+- [ ] demo presentation for this work w/ emphasis on serverless computing + qualtrics survey -- *dev for best of both worlds*